Welcome to ON BEAUTY, a monthly feature highlighting creative, like-minded people who inspire us.

 What is your favorite In Fiore product?

 I love several of the balms, I use them every day.
 I take a dollop of balm and I put a cream in it and I mix it in my hand to extend it—I’m 6’2” and it lightens it and is very efficient.
 I always get compliments on my skin and I think In Fiore is a great help.
 I like the botanical waters.
 I love Vis Clair “eye crack,” which is coming back.
 I put Décolleté on my face.
 I break boundaries.
 I’ve had to learn lessons; Julie’s like, “Don’t get it near your eyes!”
 But I just like to slather in it.
-I love Veloutee, I love the solid perfumes.
+I love Veloutee, I love all the fragrances.
 I like Crème de Fleur.
-I also like the Raffermissant Fleur—I use that a lot.
-It’s so lightweight and results-filled.
 That’s the biggie.

 The 4-2-4 is insane and when I do it to myself and go out people are like, “What is up with your skin?”
 I use my brush and come out looking like I just lost ten years in the shower.
 Often, I do a clay mask first to tighten me.
 Then I put on the Lustra and let it seep in, even if I go meditate and it’s twenty minutes, then I’m in the shower with the Treate and I use the auto facial brush to exfoliate—really dig around a little—breaking it down.
 I’m a little more active on that because it’s about the motion that gets it up and out.
 It works really well.
 That’s a special occasion, but to be honest, the botanical waters are a great way to re-perk and zip on out.
 I get a total refinish on my face very quickly.
 You get the nutrition immediately.

 How do you feel about all-natural hair care?

 Well, it’s about the science—accessing a qualitative extract, and getting it to a place where it can break down and enter and achieve what you’re looking for, as opposed to just lying on top.